-When they fight the melonlord in "The Phoenix King", they group up like in the final battle.
-Aang is alone, Zuko is with Katara and Sokka is with Suki and Toph (who had to be melonlord this time)
+When they fight the melonlord in "The Phoenix King", they group up the same way they do in the final battle: Aang is alone, Zuko is with Katara, and Sokka is with Suki and Toph.

 South Park: In South Park: Bigger, Longer & Uncut, when Kenny wants to go see the Terrance and Philip movie instead of going to church, his mom says, "Well, fine, you go ahead and miss church.
 And then, when you die and go to hell, you can answer to Satan!"